 Lavezzi was proving himself to be a menace on the break, but his finishing let him down more than once.
 The Argentine drilled over the bar after wriggling free at the top of the box, before firing straight at Victor Valdes with the goal at his mercy.

 Pedro forced Sirigu into a safety-first parry at the near post, missing the rebound to boot, but by far, the better chances belonged to PSG who, at times, had Barca on the ropes.

 With half an hour gone, Ibrahimovic did excellently to stand a cross up at the far post, where Lucas connected with a header, but Valdes was there to tip over, and the keeper also stood tall to thwart Alex from the resulting corner.

-However, with one scintillating counter attack five minutes into the second half, PSG carved the Catalans completely apart.
+However, with one scintillating counterattack five minutes into the second half, PSG carved the Catalans completely apart.
 Lucas and Ibrahimovic were both involved, with the latter slipping in Pastore for a delicate finish.

-Pastore could have had another just before the hour mark when he strode into the area to meet Ibrahimovic’s low cross, but this time he scuffed his shot.
+Pastore could have had another just before the hour mark when he strode into the area to meet Ibrahimovic’s low cross, but this time, he scuffed his shot.

 Messi had already been put through his paces since the opening goal, and with 28 minutes remaining, he made his appearance off the bench, replacing the disappointing Fabregas.

-And the Argentine was barely on the pitch for 10 minutes before making his presence felt, accelerating straight through the midfield and finding David Villa, who teed up Pedro to rifle home an exquisite equalizer from 18 yards.
+And the Argentine was barely on the pitch for 10 minutes before making his presence felt, accelerating straight through the midfield and finding David Villa, who teed up Pedro to rifle home an exquisite equaliser from 18 yards.

-Iniesta came close to putting the finishing touches on the tie with a mazy run through the defense with minutes remaining, but he could not place his angled finish anywhere but the side netting.
+Iniesta came close to putting the finishing touches on the tie with a mazy run through the defence with minutes remaining, but he could not place his angled finish anywhere but the side netting.